ecmwf-ifs/ecwam/README.md

 --------
 The first two GPU variants can be generated at build-time using ECMWF's source-to-source translation toolchain Loki.
 The 'scc-cuf' variant has also been generated via Loki, but this transformation is not yet fully automated and thus cannot be run at build-time.

-The [ecwam-bundle](https://git.ecmwf.int/users/nawd/repos/ecwam-bundle/browse?at=refs%2Fheads%2Fnaan-phys-gpu) is the recommended build option for building the GPU adapted variants of the ecWam physics.
-To build the 'scc' and 'scc-stack' variants, the option `--with-loki` can be passed at the bundle build step.
+To build the 'scc' and 'scc-stack' variants, the option `--with-loki` must be passed at the bundle build step.
 To build the 'scc-cuf' variant, the option `--with-cuda` needs to be specified.

 The ecwam-bundle also provides appropriate arch files for the nvhpc suite on the ECMWF ATOS system.